 Notably, the large insurance companies that typically defend DUI accident claims have a well-established reputation for being highly aggressive.
 It is rare that these insurers will lead with their best and final settlement offer at the beginning of the negotiation process.
 Their fundamental goal is to settle drunk driving accident claims for the lowest amount possible and as quickly as possible.

 Insurers train their representatives to look for any information that they can use against plaintiffs in order to reduce a personal injury settlement.
-For this and other reasons, it is highly recommended that you deal with the insurance company through a top-rated Long Beach car accident attorney.
+For this and other reasons, it is highly recommended that you deal with the insurance company through your attorney.
 Your attorney will make sure that your interests are protected.

 In order to recover punitive damages for a drunk driving accident, you must be able to clearly demonstrate that the defendant (the intoxicated driver) was grossly negligent or willfully reckless.
 The worse the behavior of the defendant, the more likely punitive damages are to be awarded.
 An example of willfully reckless behavior is a prior DUI conviction.